Pressure Switch Calibration Procedure

 What is a Pressure Switch?

-To ensure process quality and safe equipment operation, calibration of pressure switches is a critical component.
+To ensure process quality and safe equipment operation, the calibration of pressure switches is a critical component.

 According to the definition, pressure is the amount of force exerted on a unit area of a surface.
 It is possible to measure pressure continuously or at a specific point.